For patients and the public

 - Patients who died had symptoms for two to eight weeks beforehand.

-There is no vaccine to prevent infection with the coronavirus.
+Vaccine: There is no vaccine to prevent infection with the coronavirus.
 The World Health Organization is tracking dozens of potential vaccines, including some in clinical trials (tests on humans).
-This piece in The New York Times outlines how vaccines are developed.
+The New York Times has a vaccine tracker where you can see the number of potential vaccines and where they are in the testing and approval process.

 Yes.
 The American Academy of Pediatrics recommends keeping and not delaying well-child visits for all ages (infants, children and adolescents).